I designed an iOS app that connects to an in-store bluetooth beacon allowing for queue-free shopping.

-After the clients had reviewed and signed-off this paper prototype, we started to build a mid-fidelity InVision wireframe prototype.
+After the client had reviewed and signed-off this paper prototype, we started to build a mid-fidelity InVision wireframe prototype.

-We made our tight deadline with a high quality prototype that met the client’s requirements.
+- We made our tight deadline and met the client’s requirements.

-Our initial user testing was positive, revealing minor usability issues and users were able to complete core journeys.
+- Our initial user testing was positive, revealing minor usability issues and people were able to complete core journeys.

-- Refine the user flows in the prototype
+- Refine the user flows for the development process.

 - Establish metrics we could track to measure engagement (open rates, time in the app, checkout conversion funnel, NPS score, App store ratings).

 - Establish acquisition channels and integrate into the product.